demjrhan/QA/Manual/OrangeHRM/plan.md

 ---

-## Bug Reporting
+## Bug Reporting Standard

-All bugs will be logged and maintained in **Jira**, following this structure:
+All bugs are reported in Jira with the following structure:

-- **Summary**: Brief and descriptive
+- **Summary**: Clear and specific
 - **Description**:
   - Steps to Reproduce
   - Expected Result
   - Actual Result
-  - Severity and Priority
+  - Severity & Priority
-- **Attachments**: Screenshots where applicable
-- **Labels**: E.g., `orangehrm`, `login`, `manual`, `ux`, etc.
+- **Labels**: Example: `orangehrm`, `login`, `manual`, `ux`
+- **Attachments**: Screenshots when applicable
+- **Linked Test Case**: If caused by a failed test case (e.g., TC_Login_002)

 ---

 ## Execution Plan

-1. Create a **test plan and test cases** for Login functionality in Jira.
+1. Create detailed test cases in Jira, starting with the Login module.
+2. Document the same test case content in Obsidian under `/test-cases/`.
-2. Begin test execution in Jira.
-Track pass/fail and link bugs if found.
+3. Begin test execution in Jira and comment outcomes.
-3. For each bug encountered, create a bug report in Jira using the standard template.
-4. Continue to the next modules (Navigation, PIM, etc.) in the same structured approach.
-5. After each module, optionally add a brief reflection in Obsidian.
-6. After full coverage, summarize the QA cycle in this vault.
+4. Create bug issues for any failed test cases.
+5. Write one `.md` file per test case in Obsidian for backup/reference.
+6. Push documentation to GitHub after each module.
+7. Write an end-of-cycle summary in Obsidian.

 ---